Is It OK To Leave A Solar Panel Disconnected?

 5. After disconnecting the negative MC4 connectors between the solar panel and PV extension wire detach the positive MC4 connectors.

-See also How Many Solar Panels Does It Take to Charge a 400ah Battery?
+See also How Long Does It Take to Install a Solar Panel?

 Solar panels can be disconnected safely at any time.
 However, before disconnecting the panels, bear the following in mind.
 When the sun is out, the solar panels must remain plugged in.
 To be on the safe side, wait till nighttime.
 Wait until dark to turn off the system, as the panels will always have power when the sun is up.